scheidelg/deskbackup/pages/scripting_and_programming/copyObject.md

  - Retain existing target object properties even if they conflict with a source object property.

+This means that we're effectively able to merge the source object properties into the existing target object.

 ## Concepts and Techniques Illustrated

 Besides the deep copy functionality itself, this code illustrates: